7 essential garden tools to make your gardening life really easy

 They need their annual clean-up.
 And it’s time to chuck those bent forks and dinky little painted trowels, and get yourself a set of garden tools that really work.

-Within these seven tools, there are options.
+Within these seven essential garden tools, there are options.
 Many gardeners have several sizes of each, but that’s probably not always necessary if you have a middle-sized garden.
 And if you have a professional gardener, they usually bring their own tools.
 Find out more about finding the perfect gardener for your garden here.

 Almost all garden tools have varying sizes which suit different jobs better.